GovTechSG/govtech-free-access/home.md

 **If you're not included in the pilot right now**

 The Free Access pilot is centrally managed and roles were selected based on current usage patterns and needs.
 While some teams and roles aren’t part of this first phase, we’re continuously reviewing data to guide how access is expanded or reassigned.

 * If your team is not part of first phase, you can continue to use licenses as part of your existing [SHIP-HATS](https://www.developer.tech.gov.sg/products/categories/devops/ship-hats/overview.html) subscription (for GitLab, Jira, Confluence) or you can sign up for [SHIP-HATS](https://docs.developer.tech.gov.sg/docs/ship-hats-docs/getting-started/subscription) subscription via [TechBiz](https://portal.techbiz.suite.gov.sg/) and log in with [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/).
 * If you are in a role not covered as part of this pilot, you can sign up for [SHIP-HATS](https://docs.developer.tech.gov.sg/docs/ship-hats-docs/getting-started/subscription) subscription (for GitLab, Jira, Confluence) via [TechBiz](https://portal.techbiz.suite.gov.sg/) (log in with [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/)).
 * If you're in a management or supervisory role, you can use these tools by signing up via [TechBiz](https://portal.techbiz.suite.gov.sg/) (log in with [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/)).
+* If you are in an eligible role and team but still do not have access to licenses under Free Access, this might be because we have limited licenses available as part of this pilot.
+We regularly clean up and reassign unused licenses to our colleagues who need it.
+Please read [Inactive Users](https://docs.developer.tech.gov.sg/docs/free-access/eligibility?id=inactive-users) section for more information.

 **Still unsure?**